anthonygharvey/100-days-of-code/r1-log.md

 ### R1D9
 I updated the plan for my Rails portfolio project today and started mapping out the models and relationships.
 I also received some great news today, I won a diversity scholarship to [MongoDB World 2018](https://www.mongodb.com/world18)!
 I'm beyond excited and can't wait to attend!
 Today was also the start of the MongoDB for Node.js Developers course on MongoDB University, so I started that as well.

+### R1D10
+I made some updates to my models and relationship maps for my Rails project.
+I'm glad I took the time to plan it out because it made coding the models and relationships much easier!
+I also went to my first Meetup!
+The title of the meet up was [Turning Pro: Advice on Making the Switch to Professional Developer](https://www.meetup.com/charlottedevs/events/250514891).
+The speakers were great and I met a lot of awesome developers in the community.
+I definitely will be going to more!